 - Ladies Auxiliary – (non-emergency)

 What would I be expected to do as a firefighter, EMT, CFR?

 Once all the minimum training requirements and competencies are met, a firefighter, EMT or CFR will be expected to perform the complete range of duties expected at a variety of incidents.
 Active members respond to calls for assistance with saving lives and property.
-Firefighting, EMS & rescue work involves exposure to physical exertion, extreme heat, hazardous atmospheres and conditions, heights, potential risk of injury in performing duties or handling equipment.
-In addition visual/mental exposure to a variety of potentially dramatic and disturbing scenes in performing duties at fire, rescue, and medical incidents which could involve exposure to blood, dismemberment, and death.
-Anyone considering becoming a firefighter should evaluate their own physical and mental limitations and give serious consideration to the personal risk involved and, if necessary, discuss any concerns with a member of the membership committee prior to submitting a membership application.
+Firefighting, EMS & rescue work involves exposure to physical exertion, extreme heat, hazardous atmospheres and conditions, heights, the potential risk of injury in performing duties or handling equipment.
+In addition visual/mental exposure to a variety of potentially dramatic and disturbing scenes in performing duties at the fire, rescue, and medical incidents which could involve exposure to blood, dismemberment, and death.
+Anyone considering becoming a firefighter should evaluate they're own physical and mental limitations and give serious consideration to the personal risk involved and, if necessary, discuss any concerns with a member of the membership committee prior to submitting a membership application.

 What are the Physical/Medical Conditions that I must meet?

-Firefighting, EMS (including rescue work) can be spontaneously physically demanding covering short or prolonged periods.
+Firefighting, EMS (including rescue work) can be spontaneously physically demanding to cover short or prolonged periods.
 While there currently is no required physical or agility test to become or remain a Firefighter or EMT, those participating at fire/rescue scenes, training exercises, drills, and performing other non-emergency duties, should be physically fit to the degree that they are able to perform the tasks necessary to accomplish the demands without creating a considerable life safety burden to themselves, fellow members or the public to which we serve.

 What are the Membership Requirements?

 - Meet with and discuss the application with a membership committee member

 - Successfully pass a department physical and an arson investigation background check.